2024 Best Cognitive Science Schools in the Southwest Region

 The schools below may not offer all types of cognitive science degrees so you may want to filter by degree level first.
 However, they are great for the degree levels they do offer.

-Rice University is one of the finest schools in the country for getting a degree in cognitive science.
-Located in the large city of Houston, Rice is a private not-for-profit university with a medium-sized student population.
+Rice University is one of the best schools in the country for getting a degree in cognitive science.
+Located in the city of Houston, Rice is a private not-for-profit university with a moderately-sized student population.

-Soon after graduating, cognitive science degree recipients generally earn about $42,585 at the beginning of their careers.
+Soon after graduation, cognitive science degree recipients typically earn an average of $42,585 in the first five years of their career.

-It is difficult to beat The University of Texas at Dallas if you want to pursue a degree in cognitive science.
-UT Dallas is a very large public university located in the midsize city of Richardson.
+It's difficult to beat The University of Texas at Dallas if you wish to pursue a degree in cognitive science.
+UT Dallas is a fairly large public university located in the midsize city of Richardson.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.